emberjs/rfcs/text/0000-contextual-helpers.md

 content into the DOM".
 Therefore, we propose to rationalize this case differently.

-Indeed, the helper is passed as a value here (as opposed to being invoked).
+Indeed, the helper is passed as a value here, as opposed to being invoked.
 However, at runtime, the rendering engine has to decide exactly how to append a particular value, which happens to be a helper here, as content into the DOM.

-There are serveral options here, such as rasing an error ("I don't know how to turn a helper into content"), using JavaScript's default `toString` (resulting in "[object Object]") or first invoke the helper with no arguments and then append the _result_ as content.
+There are several options here:
+1. Raising an error ("I don't know how to turn a helper into content").
+2. Using JavaScript's default `toString` (resulting in "[object Object]").
+3. Invoking the helper with no arguments and then appending the _result_ as content.
 We argue that the first option is too pedantic, the second option is not useful and therefore the third option is unambigiously the only reasonable option.
 This allows all three existing form to work while still staisfying the guiding principles.

 This works similarly in attribute positions too.